programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 box.
 It must be like this – all caps, with an underscore – since that is the shortcut that the programmer built into the program and all of its subroutines.
-Then type the exact path (location) of where you unzipped MALLET in the variable value, e.g., `c:\mallet`\
+Then type the exact path (location) of where you unzipped MALLET in the variable value, e.g., `c:\mallet`.

 To see if you have been successful, please read on to the next section.

 {% include figure.html src="../images/fig1-advanced-system-settings.png" caption="Figure 1: Advanced System Settings on Windows" %}